sheng09/PHYS3070-2020/Week2/README.md

 ./spdiff
 ```

-### 2.3 Other Languages
-Besides *FORTRAN*, you can use any other languages to complete lab1 and lab2 experiments and assessments.

-First, you can use *FORTRAN*, *C*, *C++*.
-Programs in those languages are of high computational performance, however you may need to take some computing courses (e.g., [here](https://www.coursera.org/learn/c-for-everyone)) to learn how to use them.
-Teaching those languages is out of the scope of PHYS3070, but we can help you if you have questions.

-Second, you can use some languages like *Python*, *perl*,... the so call [*Scripting language*](https://en.wikipedia.org/wiki/Scripting_language).
-Some/most of you are familiar with *Python* or have used *Python*.

-### 2.4 Use Python Jupyter Notebook on RSES servers
+### 2.3 Use Python with Jupyter Notebook on RSES servers

 First, login to RSES servers and run the commands below:
 ```bash